FundRequest/FAQ/README.md

 # FAQ
-Management of the FAQ section on our platform
+Management of the FAQ sections on our platform